The Energy Cost of Smiling for Photos: Autism Masking Exhaustion

 Omari

 Forced smiling for photos drains my energy immediately.
-At the DMV getting my permit photo, I dropped from 6 spoons to 2 in seconds—just from the pressure to "smile normally."
-Here's why masking for photos costs me 4 spoons every time, and why it breaks me for days after.
+At the DMV getting my permit photo, most of my energy is already gone—just from the pressure to "smile normally."
+Here's why masking for photos costs me so much of my energy, and why it breaks me for days after.
+(Even on semi-calm days without much sensory demands)

 The permit photo moment